n8n-io/n8n-docs/docs/integrations/builtin/core-nodes/n8n-nodes-base.filesreadwrite.md

 ## Operations

-- **Read File(s) From Disk**: Use this operation to retrieve one or more files from the computer that runs n8n.
+- [**Read File(s) From Disk**](#read-files-from-disk): Use this operation to retrieve one or more files from the computer that runs n8n.
-- **Write File to Disk**: Use this operation to create a binary file on the computer that runs n8n.
+- [**Write File to Disk**](#write-file-to-disk): Use this operation to create a binary file on the computer that runs n8n.

-## Node parameters
+Refer to the sections below for more information on configuring the node for each operation.

-The node's parameters depend on which operation you select.
+## Read File(s) From Disk

-### Read File(s) From Disk parameters
+Configure this operation with these parameters:

 * **File(s) Selector**: Enter the path of the file you want to read.
 	- To enter multiple files, enter a page path pattern.
 You can use these characters to define a path pattern: